Willawaw Journal Winter 2018–Deadline December 1st

 How to Submit?

 Poetry and Art Submission Guidelines

-Please send up to five poems (previously unpublished) or up to three images of original artwork.
+Please send up to five poems (previously unpublished) or up to three images of original artwork (no more than 300 dpi for an 8 x 10 image).
 Simultaneous submissions are fine.
 Please notify us immediately if your work is accepted somewhere else.
 For prose poetry, please limit to 500 words or less.